It’s been nearly 2 months since Hurricane Matthew tore up the eastern seaboard of the United States, devastating large portions of the Carolinas.

-Over the past 2 months, we’ve given 3 different grants, and distributed gift cards for a total of $53,000.
+Over the past two months, we’ve given three different grants, and distributed gift cards for a total of $53,000.
 In addition, hundreds of concerned and caring LCMS members have graciously given of their time and talent to provide assistance to those who are hurting.

-- 41 families helped by volunteers
+- 41 — Families helped by volunteers

-- 50 Copies of various resources distributed
+- 50 — Copies of various resources distributed

-- 200 Devotional Guides distributed
+- 200 — Devotional guides distributed

-- 300 “Trusting in His Love” booklets distributed
+- 300 — “Trusting in His Love” booklets distributed

-- 903 Flood buckets distributed in North Carolina alone
+- 903 — Flood buckets distributed in North Carolina alone

-- 1812 volunteer hours spent mucking out and removing debris, including chainsaw work
+- 1,812 — Volunteer hours spent mucking out and removing debris, including chainsaw work

-- $4,000 in gift cards distributed to hurting families
+- $4,000 — Gift cards distributed to hurting families

-Additional volunteers are already scheduled to arrive and we expect even more teams after the first of the year and into Summer of 2017.
-We will be returning in January to the hardest hit areas in order to provide additional guidance to the district and congregations as the long-term response begins to take shape.
+Additional volunteers are already scheduled to arrive, and we expect even more teams after the first of the year and into summer of 2017.
+We will be returning in January to the hardest-hit areas in order to provide additional guidance to the district and congregations as the long-term response begins to take shape.

-Please continue to keep those who still need help in your prayers this Christmas season!
-And if you’d like to volunteer of your own time and talent contact Liz Demik at 703-899-7244 and firstname.lastname@example.org or Sally Hiller at 703-971-9371 and email@example.com.
+Please continue to keep those who still need help in your prayers this Christmas season.
+And, if you’d like to volunteer of your own time and talent, contact Liz Demik at 703-899-7244 and firstname.lastname@example.org or Sally Hiller at 703-971-9371 and email@example.com.